Hot Springs, Arkansas: Gangsters and illegal gambling

 Illegal gambling became firmly established in Hot Springs during the decades following the Civil War, with two factions, the Flynns and the Dorans, fighting one another throughout the 1880s for control of the town.
 Frank Flynn, leader of the Flynn Faction, had effectively begun paying local law enforcement officers employed by both the Hot Springs Police Department and the Garland County Sheriff's Office to collect unpaid debts, as well as to intimidate gambling rivals.
 This contributed to the March 16, 1899, Hot Springs Gunfight.
 Of the seven Hot Springs police officers who have been killed while in service of the department, three died during that gunfight, killed by deputies of the Garland County Sheriff's Office.
-One part-time deputy sheriff was killed also, by the Hot Springs officers.
+The Hot Springs officers also killed one part-time deputy sheriff.

 Along with Bathhouse Row, one of downtown Hot Springs' most noted landmarks is the Arlington Hotel, a favored retreat for Al Capone.

 Hot Springs eventually became a national gambling mecca, led by Owney Madden and his Hotel Arkansas casino.
 The period 1927–1947 was its wagering pinnacle, with no fewer than ten major casinos and numerous smaller houses running wide open, the largest such operation in the United States at the time.
 Hotels advertised the availability of prostitutes, and off-track booking was available for virtually any horse race in North America.